symbolworks/sysh/README.md

 # Sysh

-**Symbolic shell as a unified frontend to a class of application backends**
+**A symbolic shell for interactively discovering and operating application backends**

 ## Motivation

-In an attempt to simplify communication between users and applications, we try to reduce graphic user interface (GUI) interaction to dealing with symbolic instructions and results.
-We are exploring an experiment where interaction with a certain class of applications may be significantly simplified in relation to common GUIs built on top of those applications.
+In an attempt to simplify communication between users and applications, we are exploring an experiment where interaction with a certain class of applications may be significantly simplified in relation to common GUIs built on top of those applications.

 Considering the current context within an application, symbolic instructions may be gradually discovered instead of memorizing the entire application instruction set.
 Being of symbolic nature, application instructions gain a lot of positive features like simplicity, portability, scriptability, and reproducibility.